Thinkwise/docs/docs/sf/guidelines_sql.md

    and max(h.number_of_hours) < 12
 ```

-## Composite columns
+## Calculated columns

 ### Guidelines

-1. Place calculations in the SELECT on one line, unless the the line is too long.
+1. Place calculations in column list on one line, unless the the line is too long.

-### Example
+### Example calculated column

 ```sql
 select